bhellema/sling-org-apache-sling-dynamic-include/README.md

             set beresp.do_esi = true;
         }

-It'll enable ESI includes in `.html` files and disable caching of the `.nocache.html` files.

 ## JavaScript Include

-Dynamic Include Filter can also replace dynamic components with AJAX tags, so they are loaded by the browser.
-It's called JSI.
-In the current version jQuery framework is used.
-More attention is required if included component has some Javascript code.
+Dynamic Include Filter can also replace dynamic components with AJAX tags, such that they are loaded by the browser, this is called JSI.
+In the current version, jQuery is used to perform the dynamic replacement.
+More attention is required if the included component has some Javascript code.
 Eg. Geometrixx Carousel component won't work because it's initialization is done in page `<head>` section while the component itself is still not loaded.

 ## Plain and synthetic resources